tumble1999/savaslabs.github.io/jobs-at-savas.md

 title: Opportunities at Savas
 permalink: "/jobs-at-savas/"
 excerpt: |
-  Savas is constantly evolving its needs, and is always on the lookout for talented and engaged people to help us deliver excellence to the interwebs and beyond.
+ The needs at Savas are constantly evolving, but ​*we are constantly*​ on the lookout for talented and engaged people to help us deliver excellence to the interwebs and beyond for our clients.
 ---

 <p class="page-description">
-  The needs at Savas are constantly evolving, but what remains constant is we keep on the lookout for talented and engaged people to help us deliver excellence to the interwebs and beyond for our clients.
+  The needs at Savas are constantly evolving, but ​*we are constantly*​ on the lookout for talented and engaged people to help us deliver excellence to the interwebs and beyond for our clients.

  <br>
  <br>